simonallisonuk/docs/ic-principles.md

 be delivering a high-value project, getting a promotion, or something else that is just plain awesome.
 All of that hard work in the preparation years has now paid off!

-When I look back at my Microsoft career, of the 14+ years I've been here, I've had four major project-related highlights.
+When I look back at my Microsoft career, I've had four major project-related highlights.
 And in between those I've had years where I was learning or otherwise positioning myself for an upcoming highlight.

 It's natural to have a mix of both.
 Not every year will be a highlight.
 But make sure you occasionally experience the highlights.